I Want an Annulment

-Annulment is a topic of great discussion among those in unhappy marriages.
+Annulment is a topic of great discussion amongst those in unhappy marriages.
 Some people imagine that annulment is a shortcut to a faster divorce.
-Others believe that an annulment carries less of thebaggage that some associate with a divorce.
+Others believe that an annulment carries less of the baggage that some associate with a divorce.
 We have prepared this short article on annulment so that you will have a better understanding of when and how annulments take place in North Carolina.

 North Carolina law allows for only a few circumstances in order to annul a marriage.
 An annulment means that the marriage is voided, or in other words, once the District Court orders an annulment, it is as if the marriage never existed.

 For a marriage to be voided via an annulment, a District Court Judge must issue a court order.
 An annulment changes a person’s status such that it is as if that person were never married.
 Therefore, there are only a few circumstances under which a marriage will be annulled or voided.
 An annulled marriage is voided, which, confusingly enough, is not the same as a void marriage.
 We discuss void marriages (usually involving bigamy) later in this article.

 Am I eligible for an annulment, and what circumstances would make my marriage voidable?